Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 Hydrodynamic power produced by the turbine is the product of the hydrodynamic torque, $\tau_h$, and $\omega$.
 At the turbine level, $\tau_h$ is the net hydrodynamic torque produced by the blades, less the parasitic torque from support structure drag.
 For constant $\omega$ and negligible bearing torque, the torque balance reduces to $\tau_h=\tau_c$.

 Because the measured torque is dominated by the parasitic torque incurred by large bottom plate, ``full-turbine'' performance is not a meaningful metric.
-To this end, ``blade-level'' $\eta$ is calculated by subtracting phase-averaged performance for the turbine support structure (no blade), $<\eta_S>$, at the same inflow conditions from the full-turbine performance measurements, $\eta_T$ (Figure \ref{bladepower}).
-Here the $<>$ brackets denote the phase-average which is conditional on $\lambda$ and $\theta$, or, in other words, an average for a single operating condition and azimuthal position across multiple cycles.
+To this end, ``blade-level'' $\eta$ is calculated by subtracting phase-averaged performance for the turbine support structure (no blade), $\langle\eta_S\rangle$, at the same inflow conditions from the full-turbine performance measurements, $\eta_T$ (Figure \ref{bladepower}).
+Here the $\langle \rangle$ brackets denote the phase-average which is conditional on $\lambda$ and $\theta$, or, in other words, an average for a single operating condition and azimuthal position across multiple cycles.
+Since the performance data is captured continuously, we utilize a $1^\circ$ $\theta$ bin for phase-averaging.
 Blade-level $\eta$ is used throughout to describe cycle-to-cycle performance variability.
 This approach requires that secondary interactions between the blades and support structures are minimal (demonstrated in \cite{stromsupports,hunt}) and that cycle-to-cycle fluctuations are dominated by variation in blade performance and not variation from the support structure.

 All performance measurements were filtered with a low-pass, zero-phase, Butterworth filter to remove high-frequency electromagnetic interference from the servomotor.
 Both the 75 and 30 Hz cutoff frequencies used for the turbine and support structure performance data, respectively, are $10+$ harmonics faster than the blade passage frequency.
 Additionally, the Butterworth filter has no effect on the time-averaged performance.
 Therefore, it unlikely the filter is removing any hydrodynamic power.